TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Electronics.md

 > A pull-down resistor works in the same way but is connected to ground.
 It holds the logic signal at a low logic level when no other active device is connected.

+## Digital

+> A digital signal is a signal that represents a sequence of discrete values.
+A logic signal is a digital signal with only two possible values, and describes an arbitrary bit stream.
+Other types of digital signals can represent three-valued logic or higher valued logics.
+[Wikipedia](https://en.wikipedia.org/wiki/Digital_signal)

+## Analog

 - https://software.intel.com/en-us/articles/learning-about-input-and-output